hpparvi/ExoIris/doc/source/api/binning.rst

 ============
 .. currentmodule:: exoiris.binning

-While EasyTS aims to be fast enough that binning of data is not usually necessary, we still may want to do it every now or then.
-For this, EasyTS provides the `Binning` and `CompoundBinning` classes that can be used to define complex, non-regular binning geometries.
-These can be used to bin spectroscopic light curve data sets stored as `~easyts.tsdata.TSData` objects using its `~exoiris.tsdata.TSData.bin_wavelength` method.
+While ExoIris aims to be fast enough that binning of data is not usually necessary, we still may want to do it every now or then.
+For this, ExoIris provides the `Binning` and `CompoundBinning` classes that can be used to define complex, non-regular binning geometries.
+These can be used to bin spectroscopic light curve data sets stored as `~exoiris.tsdata.TSData` objects using its `~exoiris.tsdata.TSData.bin_wavelength` method.

 Binning
 -------